Details released of alleged deputy killer’s suicide attempt

 “It was a superficial wound,” Bittick said.

-Emergency medical workers examined Calmer, bandaged his wound and deemed him stable for travel to Forsyth for Friday’s pre-trial hearing.
+Emergency medical workers examined Calmer, bandaged his wound and deemed him stable for travel to Forsyth for Friday’s pre-trial hearing, he said.

+Gabrielle Pittman, one of Calmer’s lawyers, argued Friday that it was “largely inappropriate” to take him to court Friday.

+Calmer, who in recent hearings has dressed in a suit and tie and sat alert at the defense table, spent much of the hour or so in court Friday with his head on the table or sitting up with his eyes shut.

 Prosecutors are seeking the death penalty against Calmer in the Sept.
 13, 2014, fatal shooting of deputy Michael Norris and wounding of deputy Jeff Wilson.